-The dependencies of the particle number extracted from the accelerator by a bent crystal to one of the physical set ups (PROZA [3]) on the coordinate of the thin IT which preliminarily scatters the primary beam, are presented on fig.1.
+The number of particles extracted from the accelerator by a bent crystal to one of the experimental setups (PROZA [3]) versus the coordinate of the thin IT preliminarily scattering the primary beam is shown in fig.1.
 The scheme of extraction as well as mutual disposition of the extracting elements (targets, crystals, etc.) are given somewhere else [1,4,5].
-Curves 1,2,3 of fig.1 show, how the extracted protons intensity depends on the closed orbit position on the target asimuth (coordinates 52, 54 and 56 mm, respectively).
+Curves 1,2,3 of fig.1 show how the extracted protons intensity depends on the closed orbit position on the target asimuth (coordinates 52, 54 and 56 mm, respectively).
+Curve 4 is the dependence of intensity of the accelerated beam interacting with the target versus its coordinate (i.e. on the beam-target depth intersection) under constant feedback loop gain of the steering system.

-The dashed horizontal line shows a maximum number of the particles extracted to the PROZA set up during direct steering of the same beam intensity on the crystal, i.e. without preliminary scattering.
+The dashed horizontal line shows the maximum number of particles extracted to the PROZA setup during direct steering the beam on the crystal, i.e. without preliminary scattering.

-It follows from the presented data, that the number of particles extracted to the beam line by a bent crystal increases two times, if the beam is scattered by a thin IT.
+It follows from the presented data that the number of particles extracted to the beam line by a bent crystal increases two times if the beam is scattered by a thin IT.

-The presence of the second maximums of the extracted intensity when moving the IT to the outside can possibly be explained by changing the beam particles density on the input of the crystal.
+The presence of the second maxima of the extracted intensity when moving the IT to the outside can possibly be explained by changing the beam particles density on the input of the crystal.
 There is also difference between the target and crystal coordinates of 2 mm, when the conditions of the maximum intensity extraction are realized.

-Figure 1: Number of particles extracted from the accelerator by bent crystal after scattering on a thin internal target.
-Curves 1, 2 and 3 correspond to different crystal coordinates from the central orbit. $N{max}(CR)$ - the maximum number of particles extracted by the crystal without target.
+Figure 1: Number of particles extracted from the accelerator by bent crystal after scattering in a thin internal target.
+Curves 1, 2 and 3 correspond to different crystal coordinates from the central orbit. $N{max}(CR)$ - the maximum number of particles extracted by the crystal without target. $4 - I{targ.} = f(R{targs.})$ .

-The reported extraction mode was realized at the IHEP accelerator for the first time in January 1991 and after that it is continuously used [6].
+The reported extraction mode was realized in the IHEP accelerator for the first time in January 1991 and after that it is continuously used [6].

-Let us evaluate the extraction efficiency by using the experimental beam characteristics [7,8] and the concrete extraction conditions are shown on fig.2.
+Let us evaluate an extraction efficiency by using the experimental beam characteristics [7,8] and the concrete extraction conditions shown in fig.2.